 Q: When are paralegal classes offered?

-A: Classes are offered during the day, evening, and on Saturday in the following formats: in person, remote instruction (Zoom), online, and hybrid [classroom meetings plus assignments conducted online].
+A: Classes are offered during the day, evening, and on Saturdays.
+Classes are also offered online and in the hybrid format [classroom meetings plus assignments conducted online].

 Q: Does it matter in which order I take classes?

 A: Students must complete College Composition I (ENG 111) and Introduction to Law and the Paralegal (LGL 110) in the first semester.
 Students must follow the sequencing plan—100-level courses must be completed before 200-level courses.
 Also, Legal Research (LGL 125) must be taken before Legal Writing (LGL 126).
 Program advisors will help you create a schedule that meets your needs.
 Students should meet with a program advisor at least once a semester.
 For additional information visit: https://blogs.nvcc.edu/jmcmillan/planning-your-schedule/

 Q. What is the difference between the roles of Student Services counselor/advisor and program advisor?